sneakyturtle2007/The-Expanse-RPG-Character-Creator/README.md

 # The-Expanse-Online

- Pre_Alpha-
+ Proto-
   - Basic stats editable
   - Can make characters

-Executable in Executable-TheExpanseOnline_0.0.0.Pre_Alpha folder.
+Executable in Executable-TheExpanseOnline_0.0.0.Proto folder.

 To use just download the contents of folder put them in a new folder and run the exe.

- 0.1.0.Alpha-
+ 0.1.0.Pre_Alpha-
   - Fortune System Added
   - Conditions System Added

-Executable in Executable-TheExpanseOnline_0.1.0.Alpha folder.
+Executable in Executable-TheExpanseOnline_0.1.0.Pre_Alpha folder.

 To use just download the contents of folder put them in a new folder and run the exe.

- 0.1.1.Alpha- Currently in Progress
+ 0.1.1.Pre_Alpha- Currently in Progress

 # Creators of The Expanse RPG: Green Ronin Publishing